Obesity linked to poorer mental skills in seniors

 More information: The Society for Neuroscience offers advice about healthy brain aging.

-Journal reference: Age and Ageing search and more info website
+Journal information: Age and Ageing

 Copyright © 2012 HealthDay.
 All rights reserved.